curvelogic/eucalypt.old/docs/index.md

 {% raw %}

-<span style="color: red; font-weight: bold"> Most of this does not yet
+<span style="color: red; font-weight: bold"> Much of this does not yet
 exist.
-It is here to act like a product specification guiding development.
+The introduction is here to act like a product specification, guiding development.
 It is highly subject to change and perpetually at risk of destruction.
 In short, go away and come back later. </span>

-Eucalypt is a small declarative language for working with structured data formats like YAML and JSON.
+Eucalypt is a tool, and a small language, for generating and transforming structured data formats like YAML and JSON.

-Anywhere you currently use text-based templating to process these formats or anywhere where you're piping this content through several different tools or build steps - that’s probably a place where Eucalypt can help you generate your output more cleanly and with fewer cognitive somersaults.
+If you currently use text-based templating to process these formats or you pipe this these formats through several different tools or build steps - Eucalypt can help you generate your output more cleanly and with fewer cognitive somersaults.

-Eucalypt is a simple, purely functional language that can be used quickly and easily from the command line or as a library from within several popular languages.
+Eucalypt is a purely functional language that can be used quickly and easily from the command line.

 It has the following features:
-  1. a native syntax that makes common transformations succint and cut-down expression syntax for embedding in YAML files
+  - a native syntax that makes common transformations succint and allows you to define data, functions, operators and more
+  - a cut-down expression syntax for embedding in YAML files using tags
+  - facilities for manipulating blocks (think JSON objects, YAML mappings)
-  2. strong text manipulation capabilities including built-in "grok" operators, regular expressions and interpolation
+  - facilities for manipulating text including built-in "grok" operators, regular expressions and interpolation
-  3. an ergonomic command line interface and access to environment variables, filesystem, URLs
+  - an ergonomic command line interface and access to environment variables, filesystem, URLs
-  4. metadata annotations and numerous extension points
+  - metadata annotations and numerous extension points

 If you're generating or processing YAML or JSON, you should give it a try.